rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/dir_webdav_unicode_bypass.md

 ## Description

-The WebDAV extension in Microsoft Internet Information Services (IIS) 5.1 and 6.0 allows remote attackers to bypass URI-based protection mechanisms, and list folders or read, create, or modify files, via a %c0%af (Unicode / character) at an arbitrary position in the URI, as demonstrated by inserting %c0%af into a `/protected/` initial pathname component to bypass the password protection on the protected\ folder, aka "IIS 5.1 and 6.0 WebDAV Authentication Bypass Vulnerability," a different vulnerability than CVE-2009-1122.
-More info about this vulnerability can be found in [cve-2009-1535](http://cve.mitre.org/cgi-bin/cvename.cgi?name=2009-1535).
+The WebDAV extension in Microsoft Internet Information Services (IIS) 5.1 and 6.0 allows remote attackers to bypass URI-based protection mechanisms, and list folders or read, create, or modify files, via a `%c0%af` (Unicode / character) at an arbitrary position in the URI, as demonstrated by inserting `%c0%af` into a `/protected/` initial pathname component to bypass the password protection on the `protected` folder, aka "IIS 5.1 and 6.0 WebDAV Authentication Bypass Vulnerability," a different vulnerability than CVE-2009-1122.
+More info about this vulnerability can be found in [CVE-2009-1535](http://cve.mitre.org/cgi-bin/cvename.cgi?name=2009-1535).

 ## Verification Steps